Lifesteps Bank&Trust

 Union Springs, Alabama · FDIC Cert #32968

-Lifesteps Bank&Trust is an FDIC-insured bank (Certificate #32968) with $61M in total assets and $51M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Lifesteps Bank&Trust, an FDIC-insured bank (Certificate #32968) with $61M in total assets and $51M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Union Springs, Alabama, the bank maintains a Tier 1 capital ratio of 64.64% (Well-Capitalized) and a nonperforming loan ratio of 3.01%.
-BankHealthData assigns a composite Health Grade of B (72/100).
+BankHealthData assigns a composite Health Grade of B (72/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Lifesteps Bank&Trust (FDIC cert 32968) is a community bank — $61M in total assets, $51M in deposits, serving the Union Springs, Alabama area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.